erwinkn/openlayers-vector-performance/README.md

 (1 row)
 ```

-The performance issue is a bit surprising, since OpenLayers has an example where they render a LineString of 700,000+ points without any issue: https://openlayers.org/en/latest/examples/fractal.html
+The performance issue is a bit surprising, since OpenLayers has an example of rendering a LineString of 700,000+ points without any issue: https://openlayers.org/en/latest/examples/fractal.html

 The data is a map of electricity prices for different US utilities.
 The geometries are MultiPolygon, simplified from the exact shape of US counties.